• Share this on:

 Camposol

 Camposol is the largest fruit company in Peru.
 Peruvian companies like Camposol are well financed and have invested in new, professionally managed and fully certified avocado orchards.
-This has turned them into leading exporters of avocados.
+This has turned them into 1 of the leading exporters of avocados.

 The downside of the enormous production capacity of Camposol and other Peruvian companies is the concentration of high volumes in a short period.
 The supply peak results in lower prices.
-In other words, they have gained a top position in volume and reputation, but lost in flexibility.
+In other words, they have gained a top position in volume and reputation but lost in flexibility.
 When Peru’s total production hits record highs, it pushes prices down.
 Producers have to sell for whatever the prices may be.
+It is the reason for Peruvian exporters to explore new markets, such as China.

 To secure their market, Camposol has set up their own trading office in the Netherlands and invested in avocado cultivation in other origins, such as Colombia.
 By doing this they will reach the strategic goal of becoming a year-round player.
 With a reliable, year-round supply and presence in Europe, Camposol has the tools to negotiate directly with European supermarkets.